 Amahoro Gorilla Group:

-The Amahoro group contains 17 members led by Ubumbwe.
+The Amahoro gorilla family contains 17 members led by Ubumbwe.
 The group name means “peaceful” and Ubumbwe the dominant silverback has always demonstrated this quality while leading the group.
 Ubumbwe remains calm and peaceful even after losing a few group members to Charles another silverback formerly with the group.
 Charles took advantage of Ubumbwes calmness to steal some females and to form the Umubano group.
-The Amahoro group lives at the slopes of mount Visoke.
+The Amahoro gorilla family lives at the slopes of mount Visoke.
 Though reaching the group involves climbing steep slope, visitors love this group because of their juveniles, predictability and calmness.

 Umubano Gorilla Group:

 Umubano means “living together”.
 The Umubano group was once part of the Amahoro family until Charles the leader broke away from Ubumbwe the Amahoro dominant silverback.
-As he grew older he started underminging the calm Amahoro group leader.
-After constant confrontation with Ubumbwe, Charles decided to make off with some females from the Amahoro group to start his own.
-The group contains 11 individuals with 6 youngsters and lives in the area near the Amahoro family.
-This group is visited by many tourist because of the less effort required to reach them as well as the unique personality of the group.
+As he grew older he started undermining the calm Amahoro group leader.
+After constant confrontation with Ubumbwe, Charles decided to make off with some females from the Amahoro family to start his own.
+The gorilla family contains 11 individuals with 6 youngsters and lives in the area near the Amahoro family.
+This gorilla group is visited by many tourist because of the less effort required to reach them as well as the unique personality of the group.

 Agashya Gorilla Group:

 This group was known as “Group 13” and led by Nyakarima before Agashya challenged him to a deadly fight after which he made off with the entire family up the volcano.
 This complete takeover was the first to be observed by gorilla researchers.
 After moving as far away as possible from Nyakarima, Agashya continued increasing his family number by stealing members from other groups and taking on loners.
-The group leaves near the Sabyinyo group but leaves whenever there is a threat to his family.
+The group leaves near the Sabyinyo gorilla group.
 Whenever he senses trouble for the group, Agashya gathers all members and flees to his favorite safety spot on top of the volcano.
-Because of this, the group can be difficult to track.
+Because of this, the gorilla group can be difficult to track.
 The group has now grown from 13 to about 25 members.